marcel0alves/dotfiles/README.md

 ## Guide

-A guide for installing Arch Linux with LUKS disk encryption over a UEFI based system.
+LUKS_LVM_UEFI is a guide for installing Arch Linux with LUKS disk encryption over a UEFI based system.

 ## What is this?